okta/okta-auth-js/docs/idx.md

 #### `idx.recoverPassword`

-The convenience method for `self service password recovery` flow.
+The convenience method for starting a `self service password recovery` flow.
+See [Email Verify Callback](#email-verify-callback) for more detailed information on this flow.

 Example (Password recovery with email authenticator verification)